shane-jeon/desci-neuroharmony/README.md

 - Node.js (v16 or higher)
 - Python 3.8 or higher
 - npm or yarn
-- MetaMask wallet
+- MetaMask wallet browser extension
-- Hardhat or local blockchain network
+- Hardhat for local blockchain

 ### Installation